alexiscn/fileball.app/_pages/changlog_tv.md

 - ADDED: add subtitle size adjustment feature
 - FIXED: fix issue that favorited SMB folder can not be opened
+- FIXED: fix issue that Quick Connect ID can not be used for Synology
+- FIXED: fix possible crash issue caused by network library
+- FIXED: fix issue that IPTV playback may crash

 ## **Version 1.0.16**